JoachimGoedhart/PlotsOfDifferences/README.md

 The data can be supplied in spreadsheet/long format (e.g. by copy-pasting from excel) or in tidy format.
 For more information on the conversion of spreadsheet data to tidy data see [this blog](http://thenode.biologists.com/converting-excellent-spreadsheets-tidy-data/education/).

 The differences plot can be saved as a PDF file, which can be opened and edited with Adobe Illustrator to allow for fine adjustments of the lay-out.
-Known issue: only the differences plot will be saved when using the "download" buttons.
-To get both plots either (1) make a screenshot, or (2) copy/save the image directly from the web browser as a single image with two panels.

 ### Running the App

+A shiny server running the app [is available: ](https://huygens.science.uva.nl/PlotsOfDifferences/)

-Currently, the app can only run from R/Rstudio.
+The app can also run locally from R/Rstudio:

 Give it a quick try by running it directly from Github.
 In the command line (in R or Rstudio) type shiny::runGitHub('PlotsOfDifferences', 'JoachimGoedhart')